4 Reasons to host a Role-playing Game Retreat at a B&B

 3. No meal prep or cleaning required

 The onerous duty of planning meals, grocery shopping, cooking and cleaning was left up to me, the innkeeper.
 Of course, we took into consideration any food allergies and dietary restrictions or diets the group had.
-The most difficult decisions they needed to make was what clothes to pack, which of their favorite snacks to bring, and what adult beverages they wanted stow in their cooler.
+The most difficult decisions they needed to make were what clothes to pack, which of their favorite snacks to bring, and what adult beverages they wanted to stow in their cooler.
 Each morning we served breakfast in the dining room at 9:00 to the entire group.
 I was also able to get the kitchen & dining room cleaned up as quickly as possible so they could get back to the games.
 Friday night they took a break to have pizzas delivered, then got right back to their RPG’s.
 Saturday night they went to a local supper club so they could get out and about a bit and have a change of scenery.

 4. Offseason rates make it affordable for the entire group

 The winter months up here in the Northwoods of Wisconsin can be rather quiet, so when I have an opportunity to book out the entire place for 2 nights, I will certainly give a good deal to the group.
 The housekeeper doesn’t mind either, she gets Saturday off!
 This seemed like the perfect win-win situation for everyone.
 They got an inexpensive weekend away playing games and I was able to have a full house!
 For those who are interested in hosting a Role Playing Game in their own home, RoleplayingTips.com has more good information for you to build on.